 Sacral colpopexy is an operation that suspends your vagina or uterus, using a synthetic graft or your own native tissue (fascia lata), from the front of your sacrum (tail bone).
-This surgery provides optimal support to the top of your vagina or uterus.
+Dr Carey uses your own fascia lata rather than synthetic mesh which avoids patients experiencing any mesh-related complications.
+Fascia lata is taken through a small incision from your thigh.
+Sacral colpopexy provides optimal support to the top of your vagina or uterus.
 A repair inside your vagina may also be required at the same time.
 The operation can be performed in combination with other procedures.
-If you prefer mesh-free surgery, tissue taken through a small incision from your thigh (fascia lata) can be used instead of mesh.
 Studies from Dr Carey’s own patients show that this operation successfully supports the top of the vagina or uterus in over 90% of women.
 This operation is usually reserved for women with severe prolapse who have already had a hysterectomy (vault prolapse).

 What happens during surgery?

 The surgery is performed under general anaesthetic (you are completely asleep).
 The operation may require an incision on your abdomen or be performed laparoscopically or using a robotic system (keyhole surgery).
 Dr Carey usually performs this operation laparoscopically or by robotic surgery, but he will advise you which method is best for you.
-A graft, made from your own tissue (fascia lata) or a synthetic graft, is stitched to the top of your vagina (the vaginal vault) and the other end of the graft is stitched to the front of your sacrum (tail bone).
-This provides very strong support for your vagina.
+A graft, made from your own tissue (fascia lata) and taken through a small incision in your thigh, is stitched to the top of your vagina (the vaginal vault) and the other end of the graft is stitched to a ligament on the front of your sacrum (tail bone).
+Using fascia lata avoids using synthetic mesh.
+The fascia lata provides very strong support for your vagina.
 A surgical repair of the vagina may be required, depending on the type of prolapse you have.
 At the end of the operation, a catheter is inserted into your bladder to drain urine and remains in place overnight.
 A cystoscopy (looking inside the bladder) will usually be performed at the end of the surgery to check that no damage has occurred to the bladder or ureters (the tubes running from the kidneys down to the bladder).

-The illustration below demonstrates the vagina suspended from the sacrum with a graft (sacral colpopexy).
+The illustration below demonstrates the vagina suspended from the sacrum with a fascia lata graft (sacral colpopexy).
+Dr Carey uses your own tissue (fascia lata) as the graft.
 A surgical vaginal support device (S-POP) is placed into the vagina at the end of end of surgery and is removed 21 to 28 days after surgery.

 The illustration below shows that the fascia lata is taken from the outer part of your upper thigh.